-4. The Council and its employees benefit if grievances are resolved informally and as quickly as possible.
-As soon as a problem arises, the employee should raise it with his/her manager to see if an informal solution is possible.
+7. The Council and its employees benefit if grievances are resolved informally and as quickly as possible.
+As soon as a problem arises, the employee should raise it with their manager to see if an informal solution is possible.
 Both should try to resolve the matter at this stage.
-If the employee does not want to discuss the grievance with his/her manager (for example, because it concerns the manager), the employee should contact the Chairman of the staffing committee or, if appropriate, another member of the staffing committee.
+If the employee does not want to discuss the grievance with their manager (for example, because it concerns the manager), the employee should contact the Chairman of the staffing committee or, if appropriate, another member of the staffing committee.
 If the employee's complaint is about a councillor, it may be appropriate to involve that councillor at the informal stage.
-This will require both the employee's and the councillor's consent.
+This will require both the employees' and the councilor's consent.